 What happens when someone lands on your sales page?

 The person sees that free PDF or wants to attend this free webinar.
 And in order to do so, they will have to enter their email address.
 That gets them into your system.
 When they enter their email address two things happen.

 1: In the background, their email address is sent on to your autoresponder (database software).

 2: They are then forwarded to a “bridge page” where you explain the benefits of the product/software or they get sent directly to the item.

-For the purpose of this article I will say that the lead magnet is typically free or anything under $10.00.
+For the purpose of this article, I will say that the lead magnet is typically free or anything under $10.00.
 A low ticket item I would categorize as anywhere under $500.
 Mid-ticket is between $500 and $997.
-The high ticket is typically $997 and above.
+High-ticket is typically $997 and above.
 Then when you get into masterminds and island get-a-ways it can go up to $20, $30, $40 thousand dollars.
 I have not attended any masterminds or island get-a-ways so I will not be discussing those in this blog. 😀

 Now some funnels or sales processes get very, very complicated.

 Some will have order bumps, one-time offers (OTOs), and five, six different upsells, then down-sells.
 For the purpose of this blog, I will not go into the complicated funnel set up.
 You don't really need it to understand what high ticket affiliate marketing is.
 What I'm doing is just giving you a very basic overview of how a high ticket affiliate marketing funnel works.